Hodgson Vale

 Residential development activity is lower than average in Hodgson Vale according to AreaSearch's national comparison of local real estate markets

-According to the latest AreaSearch quarterly estimate, Hodgson Vale is projected to add 273 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+If development rates remain constant, housing supply may not keep pace with population growth, potentially leading to increased competition among buyers and stronger price growth in the future.

 Frequently Asked Questions - Development